Executive Coaching/Mentoring in India.

 Closure: This is the final stage of coaching.
 The HR will be evaluating the development accomplishment that has been achieved post-coaching, and will also be checking whether all the coaching objectives have been achieved.

 Benefits of coaching in the workplace.

-Team development: Since executive coaching and mentoring is aimed to develop leadership skills in an executive, they will gain interpersonal skills in the process, which forms the basis for strong team bonding.
-Along with this, the executive will also be more empathetic and understanding, post-coaching, which can make them a great team player.
+Team development: Since executive coaching and mentoring are aimed to develop leadership skills in an executive, they will gain interpersonal skills in the process, which forms the basis for strong team bonding.
+Along with this, the executive will also be more empathetic and understanding, post-coaching, which can make them a great team players.

 Argument resolution: Almost every organization has to face conflicts due to employee dissatisfaction.
 Such conflicts greatly affect productivity.
 If an executive is mentored on how to deal with such situations, it can develop him as a solution-minded leader.
 This will enable him to provide the employees with a new perspective and dampen the conflict.
 Conflict resolution is critical for an organization’s health.

 More developed skills: Bitter words can fracture an organization’s efficiency.
 Through coaching in the workplace, executives understand essential interpersonal skills, which can help them avoid such a situation.
 A mentor can also help an executive to upgrade their pre-existing skill sets and thereby making them an all-around leader.